 The Master of Science in Integrative Medicine Research can be taken in a two-year degree program, or concurrently for students already enrolled in a four–year degree program at NCNM (ND, MSOM, or MAc).
 Forty–four required course credits and eight elective course credits are required for the master’s degree.
 Typically, students enrolled in the MSiMR program concurrent with a medical degree take two extra credits per quarter and take additional courses over the summer when their clinical load is light.
 Download the program outline.

 First Year – The first year starts with classes that introduce students to the breadth of integrative medicine therapies through research literature and personal experience.
 These courses build a foundation for designing studies that address the unique challenges encountered in integrative medicine research.
 Students take courses in Epidemiology, Biostatistics, and Lab Methods to develop their skills in study design and data analysis.
 By the end of the first year, students will have designed and implemented an independent research project.

 Second Year – Courses in the second year expand students' knowledge of different integrative medicine specialties and how to conduct research within these fields.
 The courses include hands-on experience with each type of therapy.
 Students continue their research projects, prepare manuscripts and posters for publication and presentation, and complete their thesis.

 Four Year Program (with ND, MSOM, or MAc degree)

 First Year – Students begin the research portion of their degree in the winter of their first year of medical school.
 They take courses that introduce them to research design, conducting research, and research ethics.
-Students are assigned a research mentor and work them regularly to develop their research ideas.
-Often, students take many of the research courses over the summer between their first and second year.
+Students are assigned a research mentor and work with them regularly to develop their research ideas.
+Often, students take many of the research courses over the summer between their first and second years.